Rothenberg CURED Lab

 Computational Medicine and Artificial Intelligence

 We apply computational medicine and artificial intelligence to develop predictive and precision medicine.
 For instance, we developed an artificial intelligence-based platform that can more easily classify esophageal biopsies.
-Using computer vision, the platform analyzes biopsy imagery to identify changes in tissue structure that may not be seen under a microscope by the naked eye.
+Using computer vision, the platform analyzes biopsy imagery to identify changes in tissue structure that are not seen under a microscope by the naked eye.
 Read more.

 Current Projects